Models#

 Instead of exhaustive search over all possible split values, a random sample of size split_samples is taken from the dataset and used as split candidates.
 The tree learner matches very closely a histogram type algorithm from XGBoost/LightGBM, where the split_samples parameter can be tuned like the number of bins.

-split_samples (int) – The number of data points to sample for each split decision.
+• split_samples (int) – The number of data points to sample for each split decision.
 Max value is 2048 due to constraints on shared memory in GPU kernels.

-alpha (float) – The L2 regularization parameter.
+• l2_regularization (float) – The L2 regularization parameter applied to leaf weights.

 Fit the model to a second order Taylor expansion of the loss function.